 The aftercare program is a one-day, group-based outpatient program assisting those adults who have completed the adult three-week program in the Pain Rehabilitation Center (PRC).
 In this program, staff assesses each person's goals in returning to an active and fulfilling life.

-The aftercare program is designed to help adults transition the strategies they learned at the PRC into their home and work environments.
+The aftercare program is designed to help adults transition the strategies they learned at the PRC to their home and work environments.
 The program's primary goals are to reinforce gains made in the program and to help people maintain progress in their rehabilitation.

 In the program, people meet in groups to review the tools they learned and to develop personal plans for ongoing management.